AnupreetDube/EKS-Project/README.md

-# EKS-Project
 ![](title.jpg)

 # ELASTIC KUBERNETES SERVICE

-This project is a part of my
+> This project is a part of my
 EKS training under the mentorship of
 Mr. Vimal Daga

-# 1. INTRODUCTION
+## 1. INTRODUCTION
 Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service which has capability to leverage all the services of AWS like EFS, ELB, EC2, VPC, etc……
-The Following Diagram shows the basic working of EKS Service .
+###The Following Diagram shows the basic working of EKS Service .
 ![](blockdiagramEKS.png)

-## Basic Kubernetes Cluster Setup :
+### Basic Kubernetes Cluster Setup :
 ![](KubernetesCluster.png)

 We need 2 categories of programs in order deploy and access  Kubernetes Cluster :